 You want your cycling shoes to be snug and supportive, without pinching.
 They should be long enough that your toes aren’t touching the tops of your shoes.
 Cycling shoes tend to run narrow, but more and more manufacturers are making wide cycling shoes now, which is good news for those who have found cycling shoes uncomfortable in the past.

-Good cycling shoe insoles help properly support, align, and stabilize your feet for added comfort and performance while riding.
+Good cycling shoe insoles help properly support, align and stabilise your feet for added comfort and performance while riding.
 Look for cycling-specific insoles because they’re designed to provide great support without taking up too much room in your shoes.
-Many insoles are available with different levels of arch support, and some high-end insoles can even be heat-molded to your feet for a perfect fit.Why insoles in cycling shoes?
+Many insoles are available with different levels of arch support, and some high-end insoles can even be heat-moulded to your feet for a perfect fit.Why use insoles in cycling shoes?